Treaty of Versailles (1871): Provisions of the treaty

 The terms of the treaty included a war indemnity of five billion francs to be paid by France to Germany.
-The German army would continue to occupy parts of France until the payment was complete.
-The treaty also recognized Wilhelm I as the Kaiser of the newly united German Empire.
-Preliminary discussion began on the cession of Alsace and the Moselle region of Lorraine, to Germany.
-Despite Bismarck's objections, Moltke and his generals insisted that the territory was necessary as a defensive barrier.
+The Imperial German Army would continue to occupy parts of France until the payment was complete.
+The treaty also recognized Wilhelm I as the emperor of the newly united German Empire.
+Preliminary discussion began on the cession of Alsace and the Moselle region of Lorraine to Germany.
+Despite Bismarck's objections, Helmuth von Moltke the Elder and the German General Staff insisted that the territory was necessary as a defensive barrier.
 Bismarck opposed the annexation because he did not wish to make Germany a permanent enemy of France.
-The portion annexed of Alsace-Lorraine was later slightly reduced at the Treaty of Frankfurt, allowing France to retain the Territory of Belfort.
+The portion of Alsace-Lorraine annexed was later slightly reduced at the Treaty of Frankfurt, allowing France to retain the Territory of Belfort.